Pipeline

 As you may have figured out while reading the previous chapter, GPU shaders are not self-sufficient.
 Almost every useful shader needs to interact with CPU-provided input and output resources, so before a shader can run, CPU-side steering code must first bind input and output resources to the shader’s data interface.

-In an attempt to simplify the life of larger GPU applications, GPU APIs like to make this resource binding process very flexible.
+In an attempt to simplify the life of larger applications, GPU APIs like to make this resource binding process very flexible.
 But there is a tradeoff there.
 If the Vulkan spec just kept adding more configuration options at resource binding time, it would quickly cause two problems:

 1. Resource binding calls, which are on the application’s performance-critical code path where GPU shaders can be executed many times in rapid succession, could become more complex and more expensive to process by the GPU driver.